 An addictive substance in itself, there is significant uncertainty on whether Suboxone truly works to treat opioid addiction.
 Some people have said to have experienced great success with Suboxone treatment, but others were not as lucky.
 One study reported that while on Suboxone there was a decreased rate of prescription painkiller abuse at 49%, but only 8.6% showed success once the Suboxone treatment had` ceased.
 Other studies did not show long term success with a less than 10% success rate once treatment ended, including cases where additional treatments where provided concurrently.

 Alternatives to Suboxone Treatment in Delaware

-Suboxone is only one of the multiple treatment options for opioid addiction.
-There are alternative medications that have historically been used in Delaware for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of a number of treatment options for opioid addiction.
+There are alternative drugs that have previously been used in Delaware to treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For people who are motivated to stop using opioids and who have a supportive home environment or who live in a sober house, these medically assisted treatment options might work for you.
+For instance, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
+For addicts who are motivated to get clean and who have access to a safe and supportive living situation, these MAT options might work for you.

 The following are indications that an individual is NOT a valid candidate for Suboxone treatment:

 - Presence of thoughts of suicide

 - Previous abuse of medication assisted treatments

 Addicts who are not a good candidate for Suboxone treatment, abstinence may be the only alternative option.
 Addicts who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
 It is highly advised to contact a Delaware opioid detoxification facility that can assist in managing these symptoms.